- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 What is the CrossHelmet X1?

-It started life back in 2017 as a Kickstarter campaign (1).
-Japan-based Borderless launched the helmet with these main features:
+The CrossHelmet X1 started life back in 2017 as a Kickstarter campaign promising a next generation motorcycle helmet (1).
+A Japan-based company named Borderless launched the helmet to provide riders with a safer, more connected riding experience.

-Which added up to make it the “smartest motorcycle helmet ever” (1).
+They wanted to make the “smartest motorcycle helmet ever” (1).
+And the price point shows they think they achieved that.

-It comes in matte or gloss black, takes 10-14 weeks to ship (2), and is DOT and ECE certified.
+The X1 comes in matte or gloss black, takes 10-14 weeks to ship (who has time for that?), and is (allegedly) DOT and ECE certified.
 It might sound good, but at a shocking price of $1,799 – is it worth the price of a small motorcycle?

 CrossHelmet X1 Standard Features